xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Memberships for Payments Methods

-With the [Memberships for payment methods] (https://market.x-cart.com/addons/memberships-for-payment-methods.html "Promote Sales with User Memberships") module you'll be able to give extra payment options to the certain groups of customers in your store, e.g. enable PayPal Express Checkout for the wholesale buyers only.
+With the [Memberships for payment methods] (https://market.x-cart.com/addons/memberships-for-payment-methods.html) module you'll be able to give extra payment options to the certain groups of customers in your store, e.g. enable PayPal Express Checkout for the wholesale buyers only.

 To enable the feature, please install the 'Memberships for payment methods' module first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
 Once installed a special 'Memberships' field will appear under each payment method in the 'Store SetUp: Payment Methods' section of the cart admin area (Figure 11).